ApayRus/keyboard-tutorial/tutorial/keyboard15.md

   - a new event handler @click to element `<div class="lang">`
   - a new `div` to display reactive variable `currentLang`.
 It is temporary, after testing we’ll delete it.

+The idea is to move the red round to the lang code that we clicked.
+Also, we need to store selected lang in some variable.

 LangSwitcher.js

 ```jsx